In this Gardener's HQ guide, we'll explore cultivating Geranium plants in your garden, indoor spaces, and other settings.

 Geraniums are commonly grown in gardens as they are easy to maintain and have great use in the garden as an attractive plant that provides ground coverage.

-Geraniums are half hardy or hardy perennials that range in height from 10 cm to 60 cm.
+Geraniums plants are half hardy or hardy perennials that range in height from 10 cm to 60 cm (4 to 24 inches).

-The foliage of the Geranium consists deeply cut lobed leaves, and they bloom from spring through to summer with naturally circular pink or purple flowers (though there are many other Geranium varieties with a multitude of colours available for use in the garden).
+The foliage of the Geranium consists deeply cut lobed leaves, and they bloom from spring through to summer with naturally circular pink or purple flowers.

 Visit this page of GardenersHQ for a full guide on how to grow Geranium sanguineum.

 Some common names for members of the Geranium plant genus include Cranesbill, Mourning widow, and Geranium.

 Geranium maculatum, the Spotted cranesbill by chipmunk_1, CC

 Geranium 'Rozanne' photograph by F. D. Richards, CC.

 Geranium macrorrhizum (Bigroot Geranium / Cranes-bill) photograph by 阿橋 HQ, CC.

 Geranium sanguineum, the Bloody Cranesbill photograph by F. D. Richards, CC.